Comprehensive Guide to Body Mass Index (BMI): More Than Just a Number

 Q: Does this tool work for children?

 A: This specific BMI Calculator is designed for adults (ages 20+).
-For children and teens, BMI is interpreted differently using age-and-sex-specific percentiles.
+For children and teens, BMI is interpreted differently using age-and-sex-specific percentiles to account for growth spurts.

 Planning a healthier commute?
 Use our Fuel Cost Calculator India to see if cycling to work could save you money and improve your fitness!